Zenithar/KubeHound/docs/kep/2024-0001-risk-engine-externalisation.md

 ```

 The risk engine will be implemented in Go and packaged as a standalone
 executable.
-The risk engine will be responsible for loading the checks from a
+The risk engine will be responsible for implementing the checks and
-configuration file and running the checks against the Kubehound resources.
+returning the risk analysis results to the core codebase.
+These checks could
+use external data sources to make decisions (e.g. querying a vulnerability
+database).

 Using gRPC streams will allow the risk engine to handle many requests required
 for large clusters and define a contract between the core codebase and the risk
 engine.
-The implementer can build a risk engine using any language supporting gRPC.
+The implementer can build a risk engine using any language supporting
+gRPC.

 ### Protocol